All roofs fall into one of two major categories:

-There are six classifications of low slope roofing systems.
+There are five classifications of steep slope roofing systems.

 Please click on a roof system for more information.

-There are literally hundreds of low slope roofing configurations to choose from.
+There are literally hundreds of Steep slope roofing configurations to choose from.
 There are many choices for roof deck materials, insulation types,

 and roof membrane styles, many factors complicate the roofing selection.
 A professional roofing contractor should always be consulted to assist in selection and installation